- Sixth Form

 Politics A Level involves studying the science of government and the practice of conducting political affairs.
 Since political structures and processes have a profound effect on people’s lives, they are well worth studying.
 Who hasn’t been fascinated by Brexit and Trump, not to mention the global reaction to Covid-19, over the last few years?

-The course will cover the Government and Politics of the UK, the Government and Politics of the USA, comparative theory and Political Ideas to include Liberalism, Conservatism, Socialism and Anarchism.
+The course will cover the Government and Politics of the UK, Global Politics, and Political Ideas to include Liberalism, Conservatism, Socialism and Anarchism.
 Students will need to develop understanding of how these ideologies have played a part in establishing political systems around the world.

 We study the historical background to Parliament and then analyse the structure of Parliament, the role of the Prime Minister and Cabinet and the whole issue of devolution (transferring power to Scotland for instance) questioning whether the UK is now a quasi-federal state.
-We also look at Politics in Practice (Why do people vote the way they do?
+We also look at Politics in Practice - why do people vote the way they do?
 How fair is our electoral system?
-Referendums and pressure groups).
-For the US, the course mirrors UK Politics, looking at the system (e.g. Powers of the President) and politics in practice in the USA.
+How democratic is the UK political system in reality?

 The course is terminal; there is no coursework or internal assessment.
 Students undertake three papers: